Event

 22 - 25 September, Estonia

-Join us for a field trip to Estonia to explore forest diseases that occur with particular frequency in the region compared to other parts of Europe, and to develop skills in identifying them in the field.
+Join Precilience team of forest pathology and forest management researchers for a field trip to Estonia to explore forest damages that is less frequent in the Nordic countries, and develop skills in identifying e.g. Lecanosticta acicola and Dothistroma septosporum in the field.

-Co-organised by the SNS and network TolerantTree, the excursion will offer a platform for discussing forest management and regeneration approaches, including continuous cover forestry (CCF) and mixed-species planting, and their role in supporting long-term forest health and resilience.
+Co-organised with the SNS-funded network TolerantTree, the excursion will offer a platform for discussing forest management and regeneration approaches, including continuous cover forestry (CCF) and mixed-species planting, and their role in supporting long-term forest health and resilience.

 -